MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Utility/Out-GridView.md

 **How to Select Table Data**

-- To select a row, click the row or use the up or down arrow to navigate to the row.
+- To select a row, select the row or use the up or down arrow to navigate to the row.
 - To select all rows (except for the header row), press <kbd>CTRL</kbd>+<kbd>A</kbd>.
-- To select consecutive rows, press and hold the SHIFT key while clicking the rows or using the arrow keys.
+- To select consecutive rows, press and hold the <kbd>SHIFT</kbd> key while clicking the rows or using the arrow keys.
-- To select nonconsecutive rows, press the CTRL key and click to add a row to the selection.
+- To select nonconsecutive rows, press the <kbd>CTRL</kbd> key and click to add a row to the selection.
 - You cannot select columns, and you cannot select the entire column header row.

 **How to Copy Rows**